whytekiwi/weather-service/backend/readme.md

 TODO: rate limiting + api key documentation

-It forwards the request onto the OpenWeatherApi service, and if successful returns the description for the weather in the requested city.
+It forwards the request on to the OpenWeatherApi service, and if successful returns the description for the weather in the requested city.

 ## Dependencies